hous3master/Spring-API-Guide-With-JWT-Security/APUNTES.md

 `?
 Would you like to add Angular routing?` | Yes
 `?
 Which stylesheet format would you like to use?`  | CSS

-Alocar la terminal en el miEntidad con el comando `cd nombremiEntidad`
+Alocar la terminal en el miEntidad con el comando `cd miProyecto`

 ### Dependencies